SamJoan/droopescan/README.md

 # Testing.

-To run tests, some dependencies can be installed; running the following commands will result in them being installed and the tests being ran:
+To run tests, some dependencies must be installed; running the following commands will result in them being installed and the tests being ran:

 <pre>